bytemare/dkg/README.md

 ## Usage

-### Assumptions
+### Requirements

-- All parties are identified with unique IDs.
+- All parties are identified with distinct ```uint16``` non-zero IDs.
 - Communicate over confidential, authenticated, and secure channels.
-- All participants honestly follow the protocol (they can, nevertheless, identify the misbehaving participant).
+- All participants honestly follow the protocol (they can, nevertheless, identify a misbehaving participant).

 ### Setup